 We are a biotechnology company discovering and developing allogeneic gamma delta T cell therapies for cancer and other diseases.
-Adicet is advancing a pipeline of "off-the-shelf" gamma delta T cells, engineered with chimeric antigen receptors and T cell receptor-like antibodies to enhance selective tumor targeting, facilitate innate and adaptive anti-tumor immune response, and improve persistence for durable activity in patients.
+We are advancing a pipeline of "off-the-shelf" gamma delta T cells, engineered with CARs and T cell receptor-like antibodies to enhance selective tumor targeting, facilitate innate and adaptive anti-tumor immune response, and improve persistence for durable activity in patients.
 We believe our approach has potentially significant advantages over alpha beta T cells, which are the basis of standard CAR-T cell therapies.
 We are developing proprietary processes for engineering and manufacturing product candidates based on gamma delta T cells from the blood of healthy donors, resulting in high yields of cells with efficacious tumor-killing activity in preclinical studies.
 The potential to administer product candidates based on gamma delta T cells to patients without inducing a graft versus host immune response could mean that our products can potentially be produced as "off-the-shelf" therapies.
 This is in contrast to products based on alpha beta T cells, which either must be manufactured for each patient from his or her own T cells, or require significant gene editing to manufacture if the T cells are derived from donors that are unrelated to the patient.
 Based on what we believe is the unique potential of these cells and associated modifications, we are initially developing product candidates in oncology, both for hematological malignancies and for solid tumors.
 Due to certain unique properties of gamma delta T cells, we believe that our product candidates can be developed to have an inherent capacity to recognize and kill circulating tumor cells and to infiltrate and kill solid tumors.
-In October 2020, the United States, or U.S., Food and Drug Administration, or FDA, cleared the Company's Investigational New Drug (IND) application for ADI-001, our lead product candidate, for the treatment of NHL.
-The active IND enables the Company to initiate the first-in-human clinical trial to assess safety and efficacy of ADI-001 in NHL patients in the first quarter of 2021.
+In October 2020, the FDA cleared our Investigational New Drug (IND) application for ADI-001, our lead product candidate, for the treatment of Non-Hodgkin's Lymphoma (NHL).
+In March 2021, we initiated the first-in-human clinical trial to assess safety and efficacy of ADI-001 in NHL patients.
 The Phase 1 study for ADI-001 will enroll up to 80 late-stage non-Hodgkin's lymphoma patients at a number of cancer centers across the U.S. The study includes a dose finding portion followed by dose expansion cohorts to explore the activity of ADI-001 in multiple subtypes of NHL.
-Site initiation activities are underway and interim clinical data from this study are expected in 2021.
-We intend to file an IND with the FDA in late 2021 for ADI-002, our first solid tumor product candidate.
+Patient dosing has commenced and interim clinical data from this study are expected in 2021.
+We intend to file an IND with the FDA in the second quarter of 2022 for ADI-002, our first solid tumor product candidate.